 As Judaism evolved, the people gained more and more of a say in who would rule them.
 After the exodus from Egypt, Moses declared: “[B]e sure to place over yourselves the king that God elects for you” (Deut.
 17:14–15).
 God chose the first king, Saul (1 Sam.
 9:16–17), but God’s choice for the second king, David, was confirmed by “all of Israel’s elders” (2 Sam.
 5:3).
 And the third king, Solomon, ruled in David’s bloodline but “all the people” together ratified his accession (1 Kings 1:39).

 After the destruction of the Temple and the loss of sovereignty in the Land of Israel, the role of the people in selecting their leaders and the supporting civil government slowly expanded.
 As in ancient days, we continue to “pray for government’s welfare, for without fear of it [we] would swallow each other alive” (M. Avot 3:2).
-In fact, support of government became one of the few duties that Jewish law recognizes for all, Jew and non-Jew alike (B.T.
+In fact, support of government became one of the few duties that Jewish law recognizes for all, regardless of Jewish status (B.T.
 Sanhedrin 56b).

 To R. Moses Maimonides (the “Rambam,” 1135–1204), the purpose of the creation and support of government is to ensure public order (Mishneh Torah, Melachim 9:14).
 The Talmud extended the purpose to include all social welfare (B.T.
 Avodah Zara 4a).
 This is even more evident today, when public safety, health, social equity, the rule of law – the very fabric of life in an interdependent world – require wise, effective, and democratically accountable government.